How to Use This Tool

 Healthcare Professionals

-Convert SVG medical diagrams and flowcharts to PNG for clinical documentation, patient education materials, and health record systems.
+Convert SVG medical diagrams and patient education flowcharts to PNG for clinical documentation and health record systems.

 Event Planners

-Convert SVG invitation designs and venue maps to PNG for event websites, printed programs, and digital ticketing platforms.
+Convert SVG invitation designs and venue maps to PNG for event websites, ticketing platforms, and printed programs.

 Journalists

-Convert SVG infographics and data visualizations to PNG for news articles, CMS platforms, and social media sharing.
+Convert SVG infographics and data visualizations to PNG for news articles, publishing platforms, and social media sharing.

 SVG vs PNG: When to Convert